Organic lawn management: Ryton Organic Gardens, Ryton-on-Dunsmore, Warwickshire, England

 In 1985, the nonprofit Garden Organic, formerly known as the Henry Doubleday Research Association, relocated to its present site where it operates organic, landscaped grounds open to the public.
 The property is owned by Coventry University.

 Highgrove House estate, Gloucestershire, England

 In 1996, King Charles III, then the Prince of Wales, had transitioned the Highgrove House estate's farm and gardens to organic management.

 Painshill, Cobham, Surrey, England

 In 1998, Painshill was awarded the Europa Nostra Medal for its restoration of the 18th century organic gardens originally designed by Charles Hamilton between 1738 and 1773 using what today are called organic methods.

+Common Ground Education Center, Unity, Maine, United States

+In 1998, the Maine Organic Farmers and Gardeners Association acquired the 300 acre property in Unity, Maine, and converted the land to organic demonstration fields, gardens, orchards, shade trees and low-impact forestry woodlots.
+It is the site of the annual Common Ground Country Fair, a fair showcasing organic food and farming.

+Brooksvale Park, Hamden, Connecticut, United States

+In 2003, Friends of Brooksvale Park formed to support the 500-acre park and implement environmental programming and initiatives, including organic practices and the Brooksvale Organic Garden, which produces vegetables for soup kitchens and food banks.

 Vineyard Golf Club, Martha's Vineyard, Massachusetts, United States

 In 2002, the Vineyard Golf Club opened on Martha's Vineyard with the requirement that it use organic turf management.
 The first course superintendent, Jeff Carlson, was the recipient of the 2003 GCSAA/Golf Digest Environmental Leaders in Golf Award and is the 2008 winner of the President's Award for Environmental Stewardship.